 utf8mb4 requires 4 bytes.
 This means when you use

 utf8mb4 charset you have to use at most 191 characters in a string column.

 191 characters x 4 bytes = 764 bytes which is less than the maximum length of 767 bytes.

-String storage size vary depends on if the column is fixed-length or variable-length, it also depends on the charset it takes more bytes to storage a japanese character than an ASCII/Latin letter.
+String storage size vary depends on whether the column is fixed-length or variable-length.
+It also depends on the charset, it takes more bytes to storage a japanese character than an ASCII/Latin letter.

 CHAR is a fixed-length while

 All fixed-length data types uses all the bytes they were declared.
 For example